dfds/cag/docs/guidelines/microservices/ARCHITECTURE.md

 ## Architecture Patterns

 Microservices offer great benefits but also raise huge new challenges.
 Microservice architecture patterns are fundamental pillars when creating a microservice-based application.
+In this section you can explore some of the most common patterns and learn about the consequences for your development team.

 ### Distributed Domain-driven Design (DDDD)